What Are Site Plans?

 Dimensions will help you determine the space structures occupy, parking accessibility, and how the proposed designs will work with the landscape.

 If your client has an easement — a section of land that someone else must use in order to reach a main road or their property — be sure to include that in your site plan.

 Once you’re done drafting and have drawn all the elements, color coding can help you identify each zone of the plan.

 Trees, fences, vehicles, or technical symbols can be added to the 2D view.

 You can add the deck, swimming pool, garden, and lawn, then add 3D trees and vehicles before creating your 3D rendering.

-Export and Save Site Plan
+Render and Save Site Plan